 The conversion rate from Active Dry to Instant is not technically interchangeable.
 Generally, you shouldn’t use the same amount of active dry yeast as instant yeast.

-Here is why it is like comparing lemons, like lemon and lime; they are both from the same citrus family but quite different.
+Here is why it is like comparing lemons, like lemon and lime; they are quite different from the same citrus family.
 One is sweeter than the other; the color, texture, and acidity differ.

 The same principle applies to Active dry yeast and Instant yeast; they are from the same family or, in this case, from the same species, dry yeast, but they are different.